Anatoly Solovyev

-Anatoly Yakovlevich Solovyev (Анатолий Яковлевич Соловьёв; Anatolijs Solovjovs; alternate spelling "Solovyov"; born 16 January 1948) is a retired Latvian and Soviet cosmonaut and pilot.
+Anatoly Yakovlevich Solovyev (Анатолий Яковлевич Соловьёв; Anatolijs Solovjovs; alternate spelling "Solovyov"; born 16 January 1948) is a retired Russian and Soviet cosmonaut and pilot.
 Solovyev holds the world record on the number of spacewalks performed (16) and accumulated time spent spacewalking (over 82 hours).

 Education

 Solovyev studied at Riga Secondary School No. 33.
 After completing secondary school in Riga at age 16, he was a general labourer at a building materials factory, and then a metalworker.
 He completed two years of evening school and in 1967, enrolled at the Faculty of Physics and Mathematics of the State University of Latvia.
 After completing the first year, Anatoly left training to prepare for aviation school while working as a locksmith at the Latvian Joint Aviation Unit.
 In 1968 Solovyov began his training at the Chernigov Higher Military Aviation School.

 Military service

 He enrolled as a cadet in the Chernigov Higher Military School of Pilots in 1968.
 He joined the CPSU in 1971.
 He graduated from the Lenin Komsomol Chernigov Higher Military Aviation School in 1972, having flown the L-29, MiG-15UTI and MiG-21.
 Subsequently, he was assigned to a reconnaissance air regiment in the Far East Aviation District, flying the MiG-21R.
 In 1975 he was awarded the qualification "Military Pilot 1st Class".